Marcelo-Augustto/storagemanagerapi/README.md

-# Storage Management System - API
+# Storage Manager System - API

 ## 📖 Overview
 This is a **Spring Boot** application for managing inventory, orders, and user authentication in a storage management system.
 It includes **JWT-based authentication** and API documentation with **Swagger**.